 Have you spent countless hours deep-diving your PCOS symptoms on the interweb?
-Have you come across terms you don't understand and drugs people tell you should be on?
+Have you come across terms you don't understand and drugs people tell you should be on to help cure you?

 Or perhaps you haven't told people around you about your diagnosis, because explaining the condition and its symptoms is uncomfortable.
-We can sometimes carry shame in our diagnosis, when it's not our fault.
-We did not do anything to bring this on.
-It's a medical condition that affects many.
+We can sometimes carry shame in our diagnosis, when there's nothing 'wrong' with us.
+PCOS is a medical condition that affects many.

 If your body has the PCOS label, you're in good company as 1 in 10 women in the UK are estimated to have it.
 Each individual has different symptoms.